Efficient state transition algorithm with guaranteed optimality: The Proposed efficient STA

 \subsection{Novel translation transformation based on predictive modeling}

-In STA, the translation transformation is utilized a heuristic search to generate more potential solutions, and it can search along a line from previous best solution to current best solution.
-This is intuitive and straightforward since current best solution is better than previous best solution.
+In STA, the translation transformation is employed as a heuristic search mechanism to generate more potential solutions, and it can search along a line from previous best solution to current best solution.
+This is intuitive, as the current best solution improves upon the previous one.
 From the perspective of regression analysis, the translation transformation in standard STA is a first-order predictive model with normalized scale, but only the last best solution is utilized.
-To make sufficient utilization of historical best solutions, in this part, new translation transformations based on first and second order predictive models are proposed.
+To make sufficient utilization of historical best solutions, in this part, novel translation transformations based on first and second order predictive models are proposed.

-Firstly, let us recall the widely used autoregressive integrated moving average ARIMA($p,d,q$) model \cite{li2023self,zhang2003time}:
+Firstly, let us recall the widely used autoregressive integrated moving average ARIMA($p,d,q$) model \cite{li2023self}:

-where $\bm x_t$ is the actual value, $\bm \epsilon_t$ is the Gaussian white noise, $p$ and $q$ are called autoregressive order and moving average order, respectively. $d$ is the degree of differencing.
+where $\bm x_t$ is the actual value, $\bm \epsilon_t$ is the Gaussian white noise, $p$ and $q$ are referred to as the autoregressive and moving average orders, respectively. $d$ is the degree of differencing.